moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 A media timeline track MUST carry a 'type' identifier in the Catalog with a value of "mediatimeline".
 A media timeline track MUST carry a 'depends' attribute which contains an array of all track names to which the media timeline track applies.
-The mime-type of a media timeline track MUST be specified as "application/json".

 ## Media Timeline track updating
 The publisher MUST publish an independent media timeline in the first MOQT Object